zakwilson/hubzilla-core/.homeinstall/README.md

 # Hubzilla at Home next to your Router

-This readme will show you how to install and run Hubzilla or Zap at home.
+This readme will show you how to install and run Hubzilla (or Zap) at home.

 The installation is done by a script.

 What the script will do for you...

-+ install everything required by Zap/Hubzilla, basically a web server (Apache), PHP, a database (MySQL), certbot,...
++ install everything required by Hubzilla, basically a web server (Apache), PHP, a database (MySQL), certbot,...
 + create a database
 + run certbot to have everything for a secure connection (httpS)
 + create a script for daily maintenance
   - backup to external disk (certificates, database, /var/www/)
   - renew certfificate (letsencrypt)
-  - update of Zap/Hubzilla
+  - update of Hubzilla
   - update of Debian
   - restart
 + create cron jobs for